Parimal-shaw/OCRCaptcha-Solver/README.md

 4. **Install the Burp Suite Extension**

     Open Burp Suite and navigate to the Extensions tab.
-    Click on Add and select the OCRCaptcha Solver.exe file.
+    Click on Add and select the OCRCaptcha Solver.py file.
     The extension will be installed and ready to use.